RESEARCH ACTIVITY

 The interstellar lifecycle is thus what drives the evolution of a galaxy.
 Yet, the process of star formation and its impact in return on the ISM is still poorly known.
 This is a major open question in modern astrophysics.
 This is important because our understanding of galaxy evolution, from the dark ages to the contemporary epoch, determines our understanding of the evolution of the Universe.
 My research work is aimed at tackling some particular aspects of this cycle.

-1.2 Cosmic Nanoparticles
+1.2.
+Cosmic Nanoparticles

 I focus my research on cosmic nanoparticles, also vulgarly called dust.
 These particles are small, solid-state compounds made of the most abundant heavy elements in the ISM (C, O, Si, Mg, Fe, etc.) arranged predominantly in silicate and carbonaceous compounds.
-The size of these grains range in the ISM from a few Å (a few atoms) to a few 100 nm.
+The size of these grains ranges in the ISM from a few Å (a few atoms) to a few 100 nm.
 Cosmic nanoparticles account for less than 1% of the mass of the interstellar matter, but they have a crucial role in several physical processes.

 1. They extinct the UV-to-near-InfraRed (IR; λ≅100 nm to λ≅1 μm) light emitted by stars.
 The absorbed power is re-emitted thermally in the infrared/submillimeter (λ≅3 μm to λ≅800 μm).
 For instance, the interstellar emission in Fig. 1 comes mainly from the grains.
 The gas emission is much dimmer.
 For that reason, star forming regions are totally opaque at UV and visible wavelengths.
 The stellar radiation can not escape their interstellar dusty cocoon.
 These regions have to be studied via their dust emission, in the IR.